wimmelstein/wiltenburgit.github.io/index.markdown

 With over 35 years in the field, Wim combines technical excellence with a deep human focus.
 As a part-time lecturer and full-time thinker, he believes:

-> “Technology is about people.
-Code is just how we listen.”
+> "Technology is about people.
+Code is just how we listen."

 ---